Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Global rank changes immediately affect all players.
 - Players without clearance `4` cannot modify global rank settings if ranks are disabled.

-## :tpr
+## tpr
 ### At A Glance
-The `:tpr` command allows players to manage teleport requests:
+The `tpr` command allows players to manage teleport requests:

 - Send a teleport request to another player.
 - Accept or deny incoming requests.